natedawg1013/let-there-be-light/README.md

 **Mac**

+First run SetPermissionsMac.sh in terminal as an administrator

+Once the permissions have been set, you can run runMAC.sh in terminal

+if you get an
+"open() failed with errno=13
+	at java.lang.ClassLoader$NativeLibrary.load(Native Method)"
+run SetPermissionsMac.sh as an administrator

 If you get an
 "Exception in thread "main" java.lang.UnsupportedClassVersionError: ltbl/control/Runner : Unsupported major.minor version 51.0",
 Download the latest JRE and JDK for your system.